If you are overwhelmed, you aren't alone.

 One of the easiest ways for your nonprofit to stand out is to stop acting like a monolithic organization and start acting like a band of passionate people working toward a mutual goal.
 We'll work on letting your supporters see who you are and what you stand for by getting your style, voice, and tone right.

-4. Mapping Out Your Content Strategy - October
+4. Mapping Out Your Communications Plan/Editorial Calendar - October